Creating Value To Stakeholders

 In order to provide our stakeholders more visibility over the efforts made by the company to further develop our sustainability engagement, in the previous year 2016, we reviewed the framework of our sustainability reporting based on a materiality assessment developed with the support of Ernst & Young.
 Through the analysis, Dufry established a detailed view on which sustainability topics are material to our business from both a company and a stakeholder perspective.

 Based on this first assessment, and in the interest of a transparent and comparable sustainability reporting, we have orientated our work on the guidelines of the Global Reporting Initiative (GRI) as a reference to identify relevant topics and metrics to be considered.
 As a result of this process, in 2017, we have now prepared our first report on sustainability in accordance with the GRI Standards – Core Option.
-More detailed information may be found in the Sustainability Appendix.
+More detailed information may be found here.

 As part of the materiality assessment, we mapped the topics that we consider most important for our stakeholders, and identified the ones having the highest impact on our business from a broad perspective, and in particular from a sustainability point of view.